crisleo94/py_move_window/README.md

 # ToDo

-- [ x ] Structure the general application
+- [x] Structure the general application

-- [ x ] Separate functions to follow a specific flow, first find all opened applications, second filter the applications you want to "save" their current position
+- [x] Separate functions to follow a specific flow, first find all opened applications, second filter the applications you want to "save" their current position

-- [ x ] Try to improve the code
+- [x] Try to improve the code

-- [ x ] Use [https://docs.python.org/3/library/tkinter.html](tkinter) in order to create a simple interface to use the application for any opened application - Basic structure is created
+- [x] Use [https://docs.python.org/3/library/tkinter.html](tkinter) in order to create a simple interface to use the application for any opened application - Basic structure is created

 - [ ] Define grid structure